Timing closure: Timing closure iterative process

-Timing closure is a vital step that ensures that all signals achieve their destinations in the required time, and then the circuit works reliably.
+Timing closure is a vital step that ensures that all signals reach their destinations by the required time, and the hold times are all satisfied, so the circuit works reliably.
 Designers start with the register-transfer level (RTL) abstraction and Verilog or VHDL code that describes the circuit.
-This is turned into a netlist, which is a collection of logic gates and connections, and used to configure the FPGA hardware.
+This is turned into a netlist, which is a collection of logic gates and connections, and used either to create the placement and routing of an IC, or to configure the FPGA hardware.

-Because FPGAs have flexible logic and wiring, signal delays can vary.
-If signals arrive too late, the design may fail timing.
-The timing constraints designers begin to define accurate and realistic timing constraints that reflect the system's performance goals in the SDC (synopsys design constraint) format.
+In both conventional ICs and FPGAs, both gate delays and wiring delays can vary considerably.
+If signals arrive too late, or too early, the design may fail timing.
+The timing constraints designers begin to define accurate and realistic timing constraints that reflect the system's performance goals, often in the Synopsys Design Constraint (SDC) format.
 These constraints may include clock period, input/output delays, multi-cycle paths, and setup/hold requirements.
 It's critical to analyze whether they are achievable, based on the logic architecture and path delays within the design.
 These constraints guide all downstream timing analysis and optimization processes.

 Problems in timing closure and static timing analysis

 There are three main delays in the clocked synchronous circuit that are primarily considered:

-Gate delays is the length of time it takes for a change in a gate's input to propagate to the output.
+Gate delay is the length of time it takes for a change in a gate's input to propagate to the output.
 It's often calculated as the time between a change at the input and the resulting change at the output.

-Wire delays is also known as interconnect delay, meaning the time that takes for a data signal to propagate through metal wires (interconnect) between circuit element in a synchronous circuit.
+Wire delay is also known as interconnect delay, meaning the time that takes for a data signal to propagate through metal wires (interconnect) between circuit element in a synchronous circuit.
 The delay is mostly caused by the resistance and capacitance of the wire.